Before reading this page, it’s highly recommended to familiarize yourself with the overview of logging in Kubernetes.

 DaemonSet for your cluster depends on your individual cluster setup.

-Stackdriver is the default logging solution for clusters deployed on Google Container Engine.
+Stackdriver is the default logging solution for clusters deployed on Google Kubernetes Engine.
 Stackdriver Logging is deployed to a new cluster by default unless you explicitly opt-out.

 To deploy Stackdriver Logging on a new cluster that you’re